magnus-lycka/mail2alert/README.md

 The core process is an SMTP server.

 For each received email, the server will consult all its managers.
-(It's just the gocd manager for now.)
+(It's just the mail & gocd managers for now.)
 The first manager who wants the email will get it, so criteria for accepting emails should not overlap.
 For now, the critera is a match on either from address or to address.

 Emails which aren't wanted by any manager will be passed on to another SMTP server.